 They dont need equalising charges.

-If one cell fails you can still use the battery while waiting for a replacement cell however this has never happened with our batteries.
+If one cell fails you can still use the battery while waiting for a replacement cell.
+This has never happened with our batteries.

-With all other battery types if this happened you would have to replace the battery and be out of power while you waited for the replacement.
+With all other battery types if this happened you'd have to replace the battery and be out of power until the new battery arrived.

 A 12v nickel iron battery is fully charged at 17volts and will self discharge more than 1% per day from that voltage.